Slow Roller Charge

 In SwingVantage Motion Lab

-SwingVantage can time the interval between contact and release on charge plays from uploaded video, helping infielders see whether hesitation or a full stop is costing them close plays at first.
+SwingVantage can time the interval between contact and release on charge plays from uploaded video.
+This helps infielders see whether hesitation or a full stop is costing them close plays at first.

 Related terms

-- Ready Position (Slow-Pitch Fielding)Ready position is the balanced, athletic stance a fielder takes just before the pitch — knees bent, weight on the balls of the feet, glove down and out in front — that allows an immediate first-step reaction in any direction.
+- Ready Position (Slow-Pitch Fielding)Ready position is the balanced, athletic stance a fielder takes just before the pitch.
+This means knees bent, weight on the balls of the feet, glove down and out in front.
+This means that allows an immediate first-step reaction in any direction.

-- Force PlayA force play is an out recorded by a fielder simply touching the base ahead of a runner who is required to advance, with no tag needed, because the batter-runner or a trailing runner has no choice but to run to that base.
+- Force PlayA force play is an out recorded by a fielder simply touching the base ahead of a runner who is required to advance, with no tag needed.
+This is.
+This is because the batter-runner or a trailing runner has no choice but to run to that base.

-- In-Between Hop (Slow-Pitch)The in-between hop is the awkward moment mid-bounce when a ground ball is neither a clean short hop nor a clean high hop — the hardest timing to field cleanly, requiring a fielder to adjust their glove height at the last instant.
+- In-Between Hop (Slow-Pitch)The in-between hop is the awkward mid-bounce moment when a ground ball is neither low enough to pick off the dirt nor high enough to receive comfortably.
+This means the hardest timing to field cleanly.

 - Glove-Side BackhandA glove-side backhand is fielding a ground ball hit to the fielder's glove-hand side by reaching across the body with the glove turned outward, rather than shuffling the feet to field it squarely.